Edited by Barney R. The file was run through Grammarly

 The next day she came over to my apartment and gave me a framed certificate size letter.
 It said:

 I will never, ever, ever intentionally hurt you ever again.

 I will never break your trust by lying again.

 I will not make a decision that affects both of us without talking to you first.

 I started the new job.
 We returned to the dating/mating dance.
 One evening in my apartment after about 7 months, I asked her to marry me.
 She looked lost.
 “I am not ready, I love you, but I am still harboring some fears about taking that step.
 When I am ready, it will be with you.
 I hope you understand.”

-“Ok, I guess I understand, but know this, I release you from all exclusivity.
+“Ok, I guess I understand but know this, I release you from all exclusivity.
 If you can’t make a commitment to me.
 You can’t keep those promises.
-I will send the promise you wrote, and I release you from it.”
+I will send the promise you wrote back to you, and I release you from it.”
 I continued; “I want you to understand, I will not call for a date again.
 I will not ask you to marry me again.
 If you call me, I may decide to date you.
 Also understand, all sexual activities between us are over.”

 I arrived at the agreed time, and there was Jennifer.
 “Good morning Miss Wooten, I am here for my appointment.”

 When I arrived, Jennifer started to come into the meeting.
 When I asked that she leave, and also not have her able to examine any of the papers we might generate.
 Mr. Anderson looked at me strangely and said, “My assistant is privy to all business I generate, I will not exclude her from any account.”

 “OK; in that case, will you recommend another attorney who specializes in financial affairs?”
 I explained; “Your assistant and I were dating in college and had attempted to restart that relationship after we met at my job interview.
 It did not work out this time either.
 I have no desire to have her privy to all of my financial affairs.
 If you can’t or won’t recommend someone, our business is finished.”